Music of Tennessee: Memphis blues

 Memphis' most significant musical claims to fame are as "Home of the Blues" and "Birthplace of Rock and Roll".
-Famed African-American composer W.C.
-Handy is said to have written the first commercially successful blues song "St. Louis Blues" in a bar on Beale Street in 1912.
+The African-American composer, W.C.
+Handy, is said to have written the first commercially successful blues song, "St. Louis Blues", in a bar on Beale Street in 1912.
 Handy resided in Memphis from 1909 through 1917.
 He also wrote "The Memphis Blues".
 Memphis blues is a regional style created by area musicians such as Frank Stokes, Sleepy John Estes, Furry Lewis, Memphis Minnie, and Memphis Jug Band in the 1910s-1930s, with stylistic origins in Country blues and Delta blues.

 Memphis was a center of blues music for much of the 20th century.
 Pianist and singer Booker T. Laury was born in Memphis in 1914 and Blues Hall of Famers Johnny Shines and Memphis Slim were born there in 1915.
-During the 1940-50s, Memphis was the home of B.B.
-King, Bobby Bland, Rosco Gordon, Junior Parker, Johnny Ace, Willie Nix, and Joe Hill Louis.
+During the 1940s and 1950s, Memphis was the home of B. B. King, Bobby Bland, Rosco Gordon, Junior Parker, Johnny Ace, Willie Nix, and Joe Hill Louis.
 Duke Records was started in Memphis in 1952.
-Also in 1952, Sam Phillips started Sun Records, a seminal early rock and roll and electric blues label.
-Among the artists who made their first recordings on Sun were Elvis Presley (d.1977, buried at Graceland in Memphis) "the King of Rock and Roll" (who had 18 number 1 hits in the U.S.), Johnny Cash (d.2003, buried in Hendersonville), Roy Orbison, Jerry Lee Lewis, Muddy Waters, Howlin' Wolf, Ike Turner, Carl Perkins (d.1998), and Charlie Rich.
+Also in 1952, Sam Phillips started Sun Records, an early rock and roll and electric blues label.
+Among the artists who made some of their recordings on Sun were Elvis Presley, Johnny Cash, Roy Orbison, Jerry Lee Lewis, Muddy Waters, Howlin' Wolf, Ike Turner, Carl Perkins, and Charlie Rich.

 Country blues

-Country blues is some the earliest types of blues to be known.
-Country blues artists from Tennessee include Memphis Jug Band, The Two Poor Boys, Howard Armstrong, Yank Rachell, Sleepy John Estes, Hammie Nixon, Son Bonds, Noah Lewis, Deford Bailey, John Henry Barbee, Memphis Willie B., Hattie Hart, Mississippi Fred McDowell, Brownie McGhee, Blind James Campbell, Hambone Willie Newbern, Sonny Boy Williamson I, and Terry Garland.
+Country blues is one of the earliest types of blues.
+Country blues artists from Tennessee include Memphis Jug Band, The Two Poor Boys, Howard Armstrong, Yank Rachell, Sleepy John Estes, Hammie Nixon, Son Bonds, Noah Lewis, DeFord Bailey, John Henry Barbee, Memphis Willie B., Hattie Hart, Mississippi Fred McDowell, Brownie McGhee, Blind James Campbell, Hambone Willie Newbern, Sonny Boy Williamson I, and Terry Garland.